 White women still make less than white males in the same positions on average, despite having higher rates of college education and surpassing the number of college-educated men in the workforce in 2019.

-Transgender women in the workforce make up another group of women who are disproportionately harassed and discriminated against in the U.S. on account of gender identity or expression.
+Transgender employees in the workforce make up another group of women who are disproportionately harassed and discriminated against in the U.S. on account of gender identity or expression.

 Employment discrimination against women who are pregnant is illegal under Title VII, yet continues to be the subject of thousands of discrimination claims each year.
 Pregnant women may be pressured to step down from a position once they reach a certain point in their pregnancy, or be fired for reasons relating to pregnancy or breastfeeding.